GlitchCog/ChatGameFontificator/README.md

   - Zelda II: The Adventures of Link
   - Zelda II (Mixed Case)
   - The Legend of Zelda: A Link to the Past
+  - The Legend of Zelda: A Link to the Past Randomizer
   - The Legend of Zelda: Link's Awakening
   - The Legend of Zelda: Ocarina of Time
   - The Legend of Zelda: The Wind Waker